-2. The TAC for the 2014-15 fishing season was reduced by 108 t to account for overcatch of this amount in the 2013-14 season.
+2. The TAC for the 2014-15 fishing season was reduced by 108 t to account for

 (c) Describe the system used for controlling the level of SBT catch.
 For ITQ and IQ systems, this should include details on how the catch was allocated to individual companies and/or vessels.
 For competitive catch systems this should include details of the process for authorising vessels to catch SBT and how the fishery was monitored for determining when to close the fishery.
 The description provided here should include any operational constraints on effort (both regulatory and voluntary):-